-But many tools for healing are non-medical.
+But many tools for healing are not medical.

-If you have questions about chemotherapy, ask an oncologist.
+When you have questions about chemotherapy, ask an oncologist.

-If you’ve got questions about healing herbs, ask an herbalist.
+When you have questions about healing herbs, ask an herbalist.

-Don’t assume one person has every answer.
+Don’t assume one person has every answer!

 Problem: Treatment options are evaluated in the context of research terms like “response rate” and “median survival time”.
 But these metrics don’t necessarily have any bearing on whether you’ll see personally meaningful benefit from a treatment.